Experimental Physical Chemistry:

-In the summer term, the lab courses run parallel to the lectures.
-We offer two courses: Course 1 at the beginning of the semester's lecture period (April, May) and Course 2 at the end (June, July), see the schedule below.
+In summer terms, the lab courses run parallel to the lectures.
+We offer two time slots, Course 1 at the beginning of the semester's lecture period (April, May) and Course 2 at the end (June, July), see the schedule below.
 Note that the courses each have their own preparatory meeting and deadlines.
 You can book both, the earlier and the later course, for example Course 1 in Spectroscopy (M.Che.1304) and Course 2 in Kinetics (M.Che.1305).

 Preparatory Meeting (Vorbesprechung)

 Course 1 and 2 each have their own preparatory meeting.
-The preparatory meeting for Course 1 will take place on Friday, February 24 from 1 PM to 2 PM in the IPC seminar room MN32, the meeting for Course 2 on Wednesday, April 5, 1 PM to 2 PM.
-The April 5 meeting will be implemented as a video conference.
-The link will be shared via StudIP.
-The presentation slides of the preparatory meetings will be available there as well.
+The preparatory meeting for Course 1 will take place on Friday, March 1 from 1 PM to 2 PM in the IPC seminar room MN32.
+The meeting for Course 2 will take place on Friday, April 5, 1 PM to 2 PM, also in seminar room MN32.
+The preparatory meetings are organized via the following StudIP group, please enroll there: StudIP group for preparatory meeting.
+The presentation slides of the preparatory meetings will be made available there as well.